bwedgar/bwedgar.github.io/pushToTelescope.md

 {:toc}
 ## Help
 ### navigation
-      The button will calibrate the app.
-Get an object, usially a bright star in the eye piece and press the button.
+The CAL button will calibrate the app.
+Get an object, usually a bright star in the eye piece of the finder scope and press the button.
-      This should be done as you move around the sky.
+This can be done on any object that has been selected.

 The target bars show where the telescope is pointed.
 The top bar shows the altitude (angle above the horizon); lift or lower this to centre the cursor
 The lower bar shows the azimuth or compass bearing.
 Rotate the telescope to get the cursor in the target circle.
 The grey circle and line shows the position of the object in our galaxy.
 The red cross is the sun, the dot is the object.
 The object selector buttons at the bottom of the screen let you find an object to observe.
       The screens are rendered in red on black to preserve night vision.
 #### Selector Buttons
       The codes are: